albertocarot1/datarevenue-code-challange/README.md

 #### 4. EvaluateModel
 Here you can get creative!
 Pick a good metric and show your communication and presentation skills.
 Load your model and evaluate it on a held out part of the data set.
 This task should have a concrete outcome e.g. a zip of plots or even better a whole report (check the [pweave](http://mpastell.com/pweave/) package).

 **You will most likely need the output of this task to tell the client if the model is suited for his endavour.
-This should include a assesment of the quality of the model, and also the consequences of the errors that the model makes.**
+This should include an assessment of the quality of the model, and also the consequences of the errors that the model makes.**

 #### Other requirements
 - Each task: